A Culture of Collaboration

 2019 - The first edition of the Alliance Insider was distributed.
 This e-newsletter provides faculty and staff with important information about alliance-wide announcements and resources, professional development opportunities, and more.

 2020 - The Great Plains IDEA podcast was launched.
-Get Online... is a podcast that helps students and faculty align expectations around online education.
-Each episode includes expert advice and creative resources to inform and enrich the online educational experience.
+Get Online... was a podcast that helped students and faculty align expectations around online education.
+Each episode included expert advice and creative resources to inform and enrich the online educational experience.

 2020 - The Cabinet voted to approve a Diversity and Inclusion Statement.
 The statement declares Great Plains iDEA's commitment to building an inclusive online environment where different types of people and different perspectives are valued.
 Read the statement and learn about how it was created.

 2021 - Due to COVID-19, the 2020 and 2021 annual conferences were held in an online format.
 Conference attendees used Zoom to participate in program meetings, watch keynote addresses, join a virtual happy hour, and relax with morning yoga.
 At the end of each day, awards were given to attendees and faculty groups who showed their conference spirit and submitted screenshots of the best Zoom backgrounds, the most unique "office" space, the best hat, and the most entertaining "Brady Bunch Family Photo."
 The management team provided updates through a morning newsletter, announced GP IDEA award recipients through a video, and shared their annual report using their podcast platform.